 - A. Incorporation of Recitals.
 The Recitals set forth above are incorporated herein by this reference. - B. Commission Responsibilities.
-The Commission shall be responsible for the general management, administration, and oversight of the HSAP Program in compliance with the terms of the applicable funding sources, as set forth in Section E of this HSAP MOU, and all applicable federal, State and local laws and regulations, including those set forth in Exhibit C. Commission responsibilities include the following: - 1.
+The Commission shall be responsible for the general management, administration, and oversight of the HSAP Program in compliance with the terms of any applicable funding source as set forth in Section E of this HSAP MOU.
+Commission responsibilities include the following: - 1.
 Administration, Operation and Oversight of the HSAP Program.
-Commission shall develop and implement the HSAP Program in compliance with the HSAP Program Guidelines which are attached hereto as Exhibit A. Commission shall work with the City and develop a "Coronavirus Relief Fund Implementation Plan" and a "CDBG-CV Implementation Plan" (together "Implementation Plans") which will set forth program administration, policy and reporting guidelines for the operation of the HSAP Program depending on the applicable funding source.
-The Implementation Plans are incorporated into this HSAP MOU by this reference.
-Changes to the Implementation Plans may be made by mutual written agreement of the City Representative and Commission Representative (defined below) and do not necessitate an amendment to this HSAP MOU as set forth in Section H (5).
+Commission shall develop and implement the HSAP Program in compliance with the HSAP Program Guidelines which are attached hereto as Exhibit A. Commission shall work with the City and develop a Coronavirus Relief Fund Implementation Plan and a CDBG-CV Implementation Plan (together "Implementation Plans") which will set forth program administration, policy and reporting guidelines for the operation of the HSAP Program depending on the applicable funding source.
+The Implementation Plans are incorporated herein by this reference.
+Changes to the Implementation Plans may be made by mutual written agreement of the City Representative and Commission Representative (defined below) and do not necessitate an amendment to this HSAP MOU as set forth in Section H(5) herein.